Stape

 • Hover the cursor on the Tag/Trigger/Variable.
 In this way, you will see the dependencies between assets.

-• Find a node.
+• Search node.
 Just type the node name you want to see, and it will be highlighted.

-• Hermit nodes.
+• Highlight hermit nodes.
 You have two options here: select and deselect hermit nodes.
 This will highlight the assets (Tags/Triggers/Variables) not connected to other assets.

 Please note that when you hover the cursor on a specific asset, you will see detailed information about it.
 The information includes the Name, Asset (Tag/Trigger/Variable), and Type.